 The Maxima's 3.5-liter V-6 produces 265 horsepower and 255 pounds-feet of torque.
 The engine in the 3.5 SL drives a five-speed-automatic transmission.
 The 3.5 SE can be equipped with either the automatic transmission or a close-ratio six-speed-manual gearbox.

 Standard features include four-channel all-disc antilock brakes, side-impact airbags and side curtain-type airbags.
 The front seats have active head restraints.
-Vehicle Dynamic Control with traction control is optional on models with the automatic transmission.
+Vehicle Dynamic Control is optional.

 Expect plenty of power from the refined V-6, which cruises comfortably and pulls avidly.
 The 3.5 SE's six-speed-manual gearbox is exceptionally smooth.
-The Skyview roof is most appealing to rear occupants.
+The Skyview sunroof is most appealing to rear occupants.